-Enrolment sessions for second year Takaful beneficiaries are conducted virtually, through a third-party call centre and an online interactive platform.
-NAF is supported by WFP and a contracted private sector firm.
-Generally, communication with ECT beneficiaries will be done through various channels;
+During the COVID-19 pandemic, enrolment sessions for second-year Takaful beneficiaries were conducted virtually, using a third-party call center and an online interactive platform.
+NAF was supported by WFP and a contracted private sector firm.
+Communication with UCT beneficiaries was primarily conducted through various virtual channels.
+After the pandemic, field visits were introduced as a primary method of communication.
+And communication with the beneficiaries will be done through various channels:

-- GoJ National Call Centre - Free interactive text messaging, through Rapid-Pro platform, with support from UNICEF - A third-party moderator to contact beneficiaries that are irresponsive to interactive text messaging (illiterate or with limited tech-capacity)

-- Payment Service Providers (e-wallet private firms) will play a role in contacting beneficiaries that need additional support; to open wallets on their behalf. - WhatsApp could be used to share IEC materials and videos, by NAF and Payment Service Providers
+- GoJ National Call Centre - Free interactive text messaging, through Rapid-Pro platform, with support from UNICEF - A third-party moderator to contact beneficiaries that are irresponsive to interactive text messaging (illiterate or with limited tech-capacity) - Payment Service Providers (e-wallet private firms) will play a role in contacting beneficiaries that need additional support; to open wallets on their behalf. - WhatsApp could be used to share IEC materials and videos, by NAF and Payment Service Providers